nikp9/ChainGrant/README.md

 - Notify client if they are running late for review
 - Make the funds approved automatic
 - Research about the whole process of receiving government funding for research projects.
+- Write testing scripts for all the smart contracts.